kraw/seo-automatic-seo-tools/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=FC2PBBP6BY8QC
 Tags: google, seo, seo automatic, rss, feedcommander, url checker, link variance, keyword marriage, keyword multiplier, seo tools
 Requires at least: 3.1
-Tested up to: 4.1.1
+Tested up to: 4.2.2
-Stable tag: 3.7
+Stable tag: 3.7.1

-These are seven of the tools for member use at SEO Automatic, and they're now available for use on your own site too.
+These are eight of the tools for member use at SEO Automatic, and they're now available for use on your own site too.

 == Description ==
 <a href="http://www.seoautomatic.com/plugins/unique-seo-tools/" target="_blank">Plugin Page</a> | <a href="http://www.seoautomatic.com/forum/seo-tools-plugin-support/" target="_blank">Plugin Support</a>